NervanaSystems/ngraph-mxnet/NGRAPH_README.md

    environment variable is set appropriately so that the dynamic linker can find the required libraries.

-   For example, using the definition of `NGRPAH_INSTALL` described above:
+   For example, using the definition of `NGRAPH_INSTALL` described above:
      ``` sh
      export LD_LIBRARY_PATH=NGRAPH_INSTALL/lib:${LD_LIBRARY_PATH}
      ```